davefm95/aalx-system_engineering-devops/0x01-shell_permissions/README.md

-10.The 10-mirror_permissions script sets the hello permissions same as olleh file 11.11-directories_permissions script adds execution permissions tonall folders in current directory 12.The 12-directory_permissions script creates a directory and sets uts permissions to 751
+10.The 10-mirror_permissions script sets the hello permissions same as olleh file 11.11-directories_permissions script adds execution permissions tonall folders in current directory 12.The 12-directory_permissions script creates a directory and sets uts permissions to 751 13.The 13-change_group scripts changes group owner of hello file to school